 - Best for adult dogs: Blue Buffalo Homestyle Recipe Natural Wet Dog Food

-- Best limited ingredient dog food: Natural Balance LID Wet Dog Food
+- Best natural: Natural Balance LID Wet Dog Food

-- Best dog food for small dogs: Hill’s Science Diet Wet Dog Food
+- Best for small dogs: Hill’s Science Diet Wet Dog Food

 - Best subscription service: Farmers Dog